 Often, elder law focuses primarily on the prior to death laws.
 This may include providing you with help and guidance for things like:

 - Care if you become disabled or incapacitated

 In short, with elder law you are planning for those years prior to your death, in case something happens that leaves you unable to make decisions yourself or when you need help to ensure your wishes are carried out when you cannot state what those wishes are.

 Differences with estate planning

-Estate planning attorneys can help with the creation of plans prior to death as well, especially in terms of planning for the monetary aspects of these needs.
+Estate planning attorney can help with the creation of plans prior to death as well, especially in terms of planning for the monetary aspects of these needs.
 When you are working with an estate planning attorney, though, you are often going to focus specifically on your goals for long-term estate planning.
 Not only will this plan help to provide for your needs up until your death, but also after your death as well.
 It is often more of a comprehensive plan for all of your needs.
 Estate planning may also include things like trusts and guardianships as well as advanced medical directives which help address these other important issues.